Niloy-Chakraborty/Fault-Detection-in-UAVs-using-Deep-Learning-and-Machine-Learning/Demonstration/Readme.md

 <a name="using"></a>
 # To Run
+1. Download the Gyr Data, Acc Data and RF Model (for Gyroscope) from [HERE](https://drive.google.com/drive/folders/15zxtT9X9mXi4XtUm6CU1fUBeEE_8bzYi?usp=sharing), and put in the same directory.

-1. Open command line cmd at the root of the repository.
+2. Open command line cmd at the root of the repository.

-2. Run the command
+3. Run the command

     `pip install -r requirements.txt`

-3. Run the command
+4. Run the command

     `flask run`

-4. Open the link on your preffered browser: `http://127.0.0.1:5000/`
+5. Open the link on your preffered browser: `http://127.0.0.1:5000/`

 NOTE:  In order to make path, variables or any related change, please change the `config.yaml` file.